OpenEvalProject/evals/manuscripts/elife-13662/v2/manuscript.md

 ## Abstract

-10.7554/eLife.13662.001 Human calcium-sensing receptor (CaSR) is a G-protein-coupled receptor (GPCR) that maintains extracellular Ca 2+ homeostasis through the regulation of parathyroid hormone secretion.
+Human calcium-sensing receptor (CaSR) is a G-protein-coupled receptor (GPCR) that maintains extracellular Ca2+ homeostasis through the regulation of parathyroid hormone secretion.
 It functions as a disulfide-tethered homodimer composed of three main domains, the Venus Flytrap module, cysteine-rich domain, and seven-helix transmembrane region.
 Here, we present the crystal structures of the entire extracellular domain of CaSR in the resting and active conformations.
 We provide direct evidence that L-amino acids are agonists of the receptor.
 In the active structure, L-Trp occupies the orthosteric agonist-binding site at the interdomain cleft and is primarily responsible for inducing extracellular domain closure to initiate receptor activation.
-Our structures reveal multiple binding sites for Ca 2+ and PO 4 3- ions.
+Our structures reveal multiple binding sites for Ca2+ and PO43- ions.
 Both ions are crucial for structural integrity of the receptor.
-While Ca 2+ ions stabilize the active state, PO 4 3- ions reinforce the inactive conformation.
+While Ca2+ ions stabilize the active state, PO43- ions reinforce the inactive conformation.
 The activation mechanism of CaSR involves the formation of a novel dimer interface between subunits.
-DOI: http://dx.doi.org/10.7554/eLife.13662.001

 ## Introduction